 Boost Your Brain Health With These Free Puzzle Games

-Tap into the cognitive benefits of gaming with our roundup of the latest puzzle games available on your phone and tablet.
+Tap into the cognitive benefits of gaming with our roundup of puzzle games available on your phone and tablet.
 Photo: diego_cervo /Getty Images

-Older adults also enjoy playing puzzle games, and several studies have shown there are cognitive benefits.
+Studies have shown there are cognitive benefits to playing puzzle and word games.
 For example, researchers at University of Montreal found playing 3-D platforming games could stave off mild cognitive impairment and perhaps even prevent Alzheimer’s for those between age 55 and 75.

 Considering January is Alzheimer’s Awareness Month, let’s take a look at a handful of recommended (and vastly different) puzzle games for your smartphone or tablet – all of which are free to start but with optional in-app purchases.